turibe/swi-prolog-z3/README.md

 # swi-prolog-z3

-- Using Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
+Using Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.
+The code in this repo currently supports a subset of Z3's capabilities, including propositional logic, equality, arithmetic, and uninterpreted function symbols.

+With the high-level API in `z3.pl`,
+Z3 asserts are incremental and backtrackable, and the Z3 solver context is pushed and popped automatically.

-- Generic Prolog code for Junker's QuickXplain algorithms, for explanation (finding minimal unsatisfiable subsets) and relaxation (maximal satisfiable subsets).
+- We also include a generic Prolog implementation of Junker's QuickXplain algorithms, for explanation (finding minimal unsatisfiable subsets) and relaxation (maximal satisfiable subsets).
 See [https://cdn.aaai.org/AAAI/2004/AAAI04-027.pdf](https://cdn.aaai.org/AAAI/2004/AAAI04-027.pdf).
 This code can be used on stand-alone basis, plugging in any monotonic `check` or `assert` predicate.

 ### Contact